Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 - Representing to the public that their products were safe when they were not

-What Are The Symptoms Of Uterine Cancer?
+What Are the Symptoms of Uterine Cancer?

 The symptoms of uterine cancer, according to the CDC, include: